Doubling Down on Donation Drive

 Annapolis Valley company’s matching challenge leads to huge success for Make-A-Wish radiothon

 PORT WILLIAMS, N.S. —

 An Annapolis Valley family that was touched by Make-A-Wish has paid forward the support that was shown to them – in what turned out to be a big way.
-True North Clinical Research medical director Mark Johnston said his son, Ewan Johnston, was diagnosed with metastatic cancer three years ago on Dec.
+Centricity Research medical director Mark Johnston said his son, Ewan Johnston, was diagnosed with metastatic cancer three years ago on Dec.
 21. Ewan was 15 years old at the time.
 The Port Williams resident said his son’s diagnosis would have been fatal five years earlier, but fortunately, he received some cutting-edge therapy and Ewan won his battle.
 He’s now been cancer-free for two-and-a-half years.
 Johnston said he knew a little about the Children’s Wish Foundation (which has since amalgamated with and is now known as Make-A-Wish Canada) at the time of his son’s diagnosis but he wasn’t intimately familiar with the charitable organization.
 That would soon change.
 In December 2018, a year to the day after Ewan was diagnosed, his wish of a family vacation to Atlantis in the Bahamas was granted… Read More

-True North Clinical Research supports the Caleb’s Courage Fund
+Centricity Research supports the Caleb’s, Courage Fund

 A cancer diagnosis in Dr. Mark Johnston’s family was the inspiration behind a $25,000 donation to the Caleb’s Courage Fund, from Centricity Research.